 Pressing the AUDIO DEFEAT / ALARM ACKNOWLEDGE switch during an alarm temporarily silences the audio alarm.
 Relays and alarm LEDs continue to function, in the alarm state, during an alarm condition.
-As long as the alarm condition persists, the audio alarm will "chirp" every 20 seconds.
+If the alarm condition persists, the audio alarm will "chirp" every 20 seconds.